-I spent my recent, midterm break in Prague, crossing the majestic Charles Bridge several times each day.
-I was repeatedly struck by two things: the immense beauty of the structure and its environs and … the inescapable proliferation of selfie sticks.
+A couple of years ago I spent a midterm break in Prague, crossing the majestic Charles Bridge several times each day.
+I was repeatedly struck by the inescapable proliferation of selfie sticks.
 While the selfie as a phenomenon itself seems pretty harmless, the selfie stick strikes me as a particularly odd statement.
 It appears, on the surface, to be a very public statement of narcissism.
-Is this a desperation, I wondered, for people to find meaning through vacuous, self-expression or perhaps something more?

-In a recent feature story for Forbes, David Sturt and Todd Nordstrum ask whether we should take a step back and look more thoughtfully at what the apparent narcissism of the selfie craze actually represents: “Quite possibly, capturing an image of ourselves in a certain location, at an event, or engaged in an specific activity may be the most obvious way of saying, ‘I want to be recognized for certain things—my abilities, my humor, my hobbies, my relationships … or my accomplishments.’“ And so I found myself, as I strolled across the prodigious Charles Bridge and through the meandering, picturesque streets of this historic city, contemplating this question about the need for recognition and, in particular, the place of award ceremonies in our schools.
+Sturt and Nordstrum ask whether we should look more thoughtfully at what the apparent self-obsession with selfies actually represents.
+“Quite possibly, capturing an image of ourselves in a certain location, at an event, or engaged in an specific activity may be the most obvious way of saying, ‘I want to be recognized for certain things—my abilities, my humor, my hobbies, my relationships … or my accomplishments.’“ And so I found myself, as I strolled across the prodigious Charles Bridge and through the meandering, picturesque streets of this historic city, contemplating this question about the need for recognition and, in particular – something that was on my mind – the place of award ceremonies in our schools.

-Like many schools, our middle school has a long-standing tradition of concluding the academic year with an awards ceremony.
-As each year passes, I know I am not alone in finding myself increasingly uncomfortable presiding over an activity I struggle to believe in.
-At its most basic level, we place hundreds of students in a gymnasium – often on one of the hottest days of the year – and ask about 80% of them to watch while we typically recognise the achievement of a select 20%.
-My teaching colleagues, who quite rightly believe in recognising student achievement, I can see also sit a little uncomfortably with the nature of this somewhat antediluvian practice.
+Like many schools, our middle school had a long-standing tradition of concluding the academic year with an awards ceremony.
+As the years passed, I knew I was not alone in finding myself increasingly uncomfortable presiding over an activity I struggled to believe in.
+At its most basic level, we placed hundreds of students in a gymnasium – often on one of the hottest days of the year – and asked about 80% of them to watch while we typically recognised the achievement of a select 20% using highly subjective criteria.
+There was an unspoken sense that none of us could quite justify this antediluvian practice.

-Daniel Pink’s work on motivation in the 21st century – Drive: The Surprising Truth About What Motivates Us – reveals that we are, essentially, intrinsically motivated beings and the carrot and stick operating system of yore is not only no longer effective, it is damaging, particularly in schools.
-Rewards, he contends, “can perform a weird sort of behavioral alchemy: They can transform an interesting task into a drudge.
+Rewards can transform an interesting task into a drudge.
 They can turn play into work.
-And by diminishing intrinsic motivation, they can send performance, creativity, and even upstanding behavior toppling like dominoes.”
+By diminishing intrinsic motivation, they can send performance, creativity, and even upstanding behavior toppling like dominoes.
 In an ideal world, most educators would, I believe, prefer to operate in an environment that was not so judgmental.
 However, our reality is that students need to get into good schools and universities and our grading scales acknowledge the reality of external exams and the college selection process.
-But we miss the point if we delude ourselves that learning needs to be competitive.
+But we miss the point if we delude ourselves into thinking that that learning needs to be competitive.
 The traditional purpose of schools – the process of selection and ranking – belongs to another time.
-Students are not competing with each other; in fact, in a truly collaborative environment, all learners grow and can, as our mission declares, be successful.
+Students are not competing with each other; in fact, in a truly collaborative environment, all learners grow and can, as most educators believe, be successful.

-Alfie Kohn, who has written extensively on the subject of competition in schools (No Contest: The Case Against Competition) warns that we must recognize the destructive consequences of competition on our young people.
-Kohn suggests that the pursuit of “high standards” in schools centres on the need to ensure there are losers.
+Kohn warns that we must recognize the destructive consequences of competition on our young people.
+He suggests that the pursuit of “high standards” in schools centres on the need to ensure there are losers.
 He believes that the nature of competition in schools has been based on, “a cluster of mostly undefended beliefs about what life is like (awful), what teaches resilience (experiences with failure), what motivates people to excel (rewards), and what produces excellence (competition).”
-It seems, he asserts, that schools feel they have, “a moral obligation to reward those who are deserving and, equally important, to make sure the undeserving go conspicuously unrewarded.”
-I would be disappointed if any student, teacher, or parent in our school supported such a perspective.
+It seems, Kohn asserts, that schools feel they have, “a moral obligation to reward those who are deserving and, equally important, to make sure the undeserving go conspicuously unrewarded.”

-In her absorbing study, Mindset – The New Psychology of Success, Carol S. Dweck poses the vital question that should concern all educators and parents: “What are the consequences of thinking that your intelligence or personality is something you can develop, as opposed to something that is a fixed, deep-seated trait?”
-Dweck correctly contends that the 21st century workplace and learning environment requires a growth mindset, one based on effort, hard work, ongoing development, seeking challenges, taking risks, and seeing “failure” as part of the learning process.
+Dweck poses the vital question that should concern all educators and parents: “What are the consequences of thinking that your intelligence or personality is something you can develop, as opposed to something that is a fixed, deep-seated trait?”
+She correctly contends that the 21st century workplace and learning environment requires a growth mindset, one based on effort, hard work, ongoing development, seeking challenges, taking risks, and seeing “failure” as part of the learning process.
 Our schools must be based on our determination to ensure that all students will grow, will reach their potential, and be focused on the process of learning for life.
 Grades are not an end in themselves.
 Awards do not define us.
 Timely, ongoing recognition is more important.